Upper Gastrointestinal Endoscopy

 to slide down your esophagus.
 During the procedure, try not to swallow unless

-requested to.
-An assistant may remove the saliva from your mouth with a suction
+you are asked to.
+Someone may remove the saliva from your mouth with a suction

 esophagus, stomach, and duodenum.
 Air or water may be injected through the

-scope to help clear a path for the scope or to clear its lens, and suction may
+scope to help clear a path for the scope or to clear its lens.
+Suction may

 be applied to remove air or secretions.